maxwelljones14/maxwelljones14.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: I've had the privilege of working on a lot of super cool projects with awesome people over the years.
+Here are some of my favorite projects!
 nav: true
-nav_order: 3
+nav_order: 2
-display_categories: [work, fun]
+display_categories: ["course project", fun]
 horizontal: false
 ---